jahrik/ansible-awx/README.md

     ansible-playbook -i inventory install.yml

-And to handle this with ansible instead, here is an example playbook.
+And to handle this with Ansible instead, here is an example playbook.

 **install_awx.yml**